Joe Lamas: Professional career

+He started four games for the Seattle Bombers of the American Football League in 1944.

+Lamas played in all ten games, starting six, for the Portsmouth Pirates of the Dixie League during the 1946 season and returned one interception for a touchdown.

 Coaching career

 Lamas entered Iona Prep in 1952.
 He was the assistant football coach from 1952 through 1956 and took over the head coaching job from 1957 through 1961.
 He also coached baseball and worked as the athletic director.
 On the academic side, he taught Latin, history and health.
 Lamas retired from Iona Prep in 1979.